31 Things to do in Connecticut this November Last Updated 10/20

 Active & Outdoor Adventures

 1. Get your steps in.
-Head to Devil’s Den Preserve in Weston or Sleeping Giant State Park in Hamden and take a hike this fall.
+Head to Mattabesett Trail or Bigelow Hollow State Park in Union and take a hike this fall.
 Peak foliage in the southern half of the state is expected through mid-November.
+Or check out any of these social distance-friendly hikes!

 2. Zip through the trees.
 Weave your way through the different trails of the “aerial forest park” at The Adventure Park at the Discovery Museum in Bridgeport, or at The Adventure Park at Storrs before they close for the season.